SAP Ariba Insights: When Integrated Sourcing Processes Become Cost Drivers

 Simple standard requests or project-oriented, technical sourcing events?

-SAP-native solutions such as FUTURA Smart address precisely this issue: RFX processes run entirely within the SAP core and consistently follow SAP's “one platform strategy.”
-The document chain is complete, and the solution grows seamlessly with the S/4HANA system.
-This is an ideal approach for purchasing organizations that are looking for a lean, audit-proof, and fully integrated sourcing architecture – especially in medium-sized and large SAP environments.
+It is worth exploring the option of SAP-native integration .
+Solutions like FUTURA Smart address this need precisely: RFX processes run entirely within the SAP core and consistently adhere to SAP’s “one-platform strategy.”
+The document chain remains closed, and the solution scales seamlessly with the S/4HANA system.
+For procurement organizations seeking a lean, audit-proof, and fully integrated sourcing architecture —especially in medium-sized and large SAP environments—this is an ideal approach.

 Two different systems for purchasing with SAP?
 That doesn't have to be the case.